garuda-linux/garuda-nix-subsystem/docs/src/subsystem/quick-start.md

 ## Updating

-The system may be updated by running `sudo garuda-nix-subsystem update` from either Garuda or Garuda Nix Subsystem.
+The system may be updated by running `sudo garuda-nix-subsystem update` from either Garuda or by running `garuda-update` on Garuda Nix Subsystem.
 This sources the latest tagged commit from our [Garuda Nix Subsystem repo](https://gitlab.com/garuda-linux/garuda-nix-subsystem), which also updates the flake's inputs and therefore all package versions.